floooh/oryol/README.md

 ## _Public Service Announcements_

+- **17-Aug-2015**: The imgui wrapper has been updated for imgui 1.44, which requires an update to the fips-imgui dependency.
+Either delete the fips-imgui directory and do a './fips fetch', or do a manual 'git pull && git submodule update' in the fips-imgui directory to get the latest version

 - **08-Aug-2015**: the Metal renderer has been fixed for the latest OSX 10.11 and Xcode7 beta, expect it to be broken again when the next betas come in ;)

 - **27-Jul-2015**: the new OSX Metal renderer is feature-complete.
 To give it a